Nikita Parris: Early life and education

-Born in Toxteth, an inner city area of Liverpool, Parris was raised with her twin sister and two brothers by her mother, Jo, who worked three jobs to support the family.
+Born on 10 March 1994 in Toxteth, an inner city area of Liverpool, Parris was raised with her twin sister and two brothers by her mother, Jo, who worked three jobs to support the family.

 Parris attended St. Patrick's Primary School in Liverpool where she trained with the athletic team and dreamed of playing like Arsenal and Scottish international player Julie Fleeting.
 At age six, she began playing football with boys on a grass border near her home and continued playing with boys until she was sixteen.
 Every time her mother looked out, she would see Parris slide tackling the boys or them slide tackling her.

 As a youth, Parris started her own football team: "I started a football team myself at the age of eleven because I wanted to have a women’s team in the local community.
 So, I gathered all my friends and family and everyone I knew... and we were successful.
 We won the league."
 Parris' sister and two cousins also played in the team, which was called Kingsley United.
 As part of the "Where Greatness Is Made" campaign, a plaque honouring Parris was installed at the club in 2022.

 Parris was a girlhood Liverpool FC supporter.
 Her mother often bought her the latest kit, and she would emulate her favourite players Michael Owen, Fernando Torres and Luis Suárez.
 At age ten, Parris was recruited by Mo Marley, head coach of Everton.
 At the time, Parris did not want to leave, but later joined Everton's Centre of Excellence at age 14.

 Parris attended Bellerive FCJ Catholic College, but in September 2010 switched to Cardinal Heenan Catholic High School for her sixth form education, because it was a specialist sports college.

 She earned a degree in sports development from Liverpool John Moores University.